Did you know that the [gpt_article]

-Did you know that the [gpt_article] shortcode is perfect for creating unique articles with CyberSEO Pro and RSS Retriever plugins based on imported content?
+shortcode is perfect for creating unique articles with CyberSEO Pro and RSS Retriever plugins based on imported content?
 The AI model can be inspired by a variety of sources, such as news articles or scientific publications.
 This isn’t just a simple rewrite; you’ll get new, comprehensive articles that provide additional information on the topic you specify.
 So let’s explore some strategies that might be useful.

 First, let’s consider a simple example where we want to use AI to create a new article based on information from an external source, such as an RSS feed.
 Import the desired content source using CyberSEO Pro and RSS Retriever, then navigate to the “Post templates” settings tab.

 Let’s say you import a news channel and want to generate articles based on current world news in light of global warming, waste management, or any other topic your site is dedicated to.
 Just add the appropriate prompt to the text of the structure and directives.
-For example, if your site focuses on artificial intelligence and you import an IT news feed, your shortcode [gpt_article] for the “Post content” template might look like this:
+For example, if your site focuses on artificial intelligence and you import an IT news feed, your shortcode [gpt_article]

-%post_content_notags%" directives="Write a new, exciting article/story in a blog post format.
+[gpt_article topic="%post_title%" engine="anthropic/claude-3-sonnet" sections="3" structure="Before generating the section names, analyze the article/story below and use it as a reference for the new article section structure to ensure all the essential information is included.
+Explain the benefits of AI technology by 2024.
+THE ARTICLE FOR YOUR INSPIRATION: %post_content_notags%" directives="Write a new, exciting article/story in a blog post format.
 Format the text for embedding in a WordPress post using only the <p>, <ul>, <li>, <strong>, <table>, <td>, <tr>, and <em> tags.
 Exclude any other HTML tags.
 Explain the benefits of AI technology by 2024.
 Use the reference article below for inspiration.
+THE ARTICLE FOR YOUR INSPIRATION: %post_content_notags%" language="English" heading="h3"]

 In the example above, we generate a three-section article that highlights the content of the original article in light of the benefits of AI technology by 2024.
 The generated articles may have more or fewer text sections, and the size in tokens may also vary.
-Note that we use the %post_content_notags% placeholder, which is replaced by the imported article content, stripped of HTML tags to save on token usage.
-If you select a language other than the source language, the article will be translated into the selected language.
+Note that we use the %post_content_notags%

-Additionally, the example uses the Anthropic Claude 3 Sonnet model provided by OpenRouter.ai.
+Additionally, the example uses the Anthropic Claude 3.5 Sonnet model provided by OpenRouter.ai.
 You can use any other model, such as Claude 3 Opus, GPT-4 Turbo, GPT-4o, or Google Gemini Pro 1.5.

 Note that the topic of our post (“Explain the benefits of AI technology by 2024”) and the content of the original article are included twice: once to create headings for the text sections of our post, and again to generate the post content.
 Of course, you can use the section1, section2, etc. parameters to fine-tune the content of each generated post section and specify the HTML elements you want to include.

 The shortcode provided above will generate complete articles on the benefits of AI technology by 2024 in the context of the imported articles.
-Each generated text will include the specified HTML elements, such as bold fonts, lists, tables, etc. However, it will not include the original illustrations from the imported articles, as we did not ask the AI model to include them, and we provide it with the original text without any HTML elements, including images (note %post_content_notags%).
+Each generated text will include the specified HTML elements, such as bold fonts, lists, tables, etc. However, it will not include the original illustrations from the imported articles, as we did not ask the AI model to include them, and we provide it with the original text without any HTML elements, including images (note %post_content_notags%

 Accordingly, you can instruct the plugin to generate unique images for your articles using DALL·E 3, Stable Diffusion, or Midjourney in the “Media enrichment” tab of your feed settings (this method is detailed in this article).